-The literature review has led to the identification of several factors that influence student talent quality improvement.
-This study specifically examines the influencing factors related to talent cultivation among Chinese Language and Literature majors in undergraduate colleges and universities.
-It investigates the factors affecting students' personal development, the quality of talent cultivation, and the mechanisms through which these elements interact.
-Building on theoretical foundations and existing literature, the study incorporates insights gained from expert interviews, preliminary investigations, and personal practical work experience to propose an overall model framework.
+This study mainly studies the influencing factors of talent cultivation for Chinese language and literature majors in undergraduate colleges and universities, the influencing factors of students' personal development, the quality of talent cultivation and its mechanism.
+Therefore, on the basis of theory and literature review, through expert interviews, preliminary investigation and summary, and combined with personal practical work experience, this study proposes the overall model framework of this study.